The credits from left to right (Lex, Nick, Jon) are as follows:-

-Daughters, the Rhode Island-based noise impresarios, are to release their highly-anticipated and much speculated full-length album, You Won’t Get What You Want, shall arrive on October 26th via Ipecac Recordings.
+Last October Daughters, the Rhode Island-based noise impresarios released their highly-anticipated and much speculated full-length album, You Won’t Get What You Want, via Ipecac Recordings.

 If anybody else said it, you might flip them off on principal alone…